bgevko/vehicle-manager/README.md

 ## Expenses

 - User can go back to the previous contextual screen
 - User can see a list of all expenses, categorized by maintenance, repair, fuel, and other.
-- User go to the [Expense](#expense) report
+Tap on one leads to [Expense](#expense)
 - User can add a new expense with the [Expense Form](#expense-form)
-- User can edit an expense with the [Expense Form](#expense-form)
+- Manager can edit an expense with the [Expense Form](#expense-form)

 ## Expense